Vish511/problem-solving-patterns-using-go/README.md

 The `main.go` file is the entry point for running and testing different pattern solutions.
 To run a specific problem, you need to **uncomment** the corresponding line in `main.go`.
 Once the desired problem is uncommented, run the program to see the output.

-### Problem Files
+### Code Files
-Each problem in this repository is stored in its own dedicated Go file.
+Each coding challenge in this repository is stored in its own dedicated Go file.
 The problem statement, along with input/output examples and explanations, are commented directly inside the code file.
 This way, anyone reading the code can easily understand the problem and how it is being solved.

-Format of Each Problem File
+Format of Each Coding Challenge File
 Each file follows a consistent structure where the problem statement, input and output examples, and explanation are provided in comments at the top of the file.
 Here's an example of how this looks:

 ```bash